-Objectives: In addition to the educational objectives of the College, the student graduating with a Counseling Concentration will be able to:
+Objectives: In addition to the educational objectives of Davis College, the student graduating with a Counseling

 - 1. Demonstrate an understanding of the complexity of human behavior from a biblical viewpoint. - 2.
 Demonstrate a knowledge of the various systems of counseling, both secular and Christian. - 3.
 Articulate a sound philosophy of biblical counseling as a support ministry. - 4.
 Demonstrate the ability to counsel people effectively using the Word of God. - 5.
 Effectively use the tools, methods and techniques of biblical counseling associated with programs of the local church, para-church ministry or mission field.